tcler/tcler.github.io/_posts/2020-07-27-netapp-ontap-simulator-on-libvirt-kvm.md

 #note: in above example, I used macvtap interface as the default node management port(e0c),
  must find those ip addresses that has not been used by lab dhcp server.

+#note 2: if you get panic while start the VM, try add option '--qemucpu=Icelake-Server' to the
+'vm create' command line (2022-08-08)
 COMMENT
 ```